AdobeDocs/campaign-classic.de-DE/help/platform/using/privacy-management.md

 ![](assets/privacy-gdpr-use-cases.png)

-Weitere Informationen hierzu finden Sie unter [Recht auf Zugriff und Recht auf Vergessen](#right-access-forgotten) und [Einverstanden, Bestehen und Rollen](#consent-retention-roles).
+Weitere Informationen hierzu finden Sie unter [Recht auf Zugriff und Recht auf Vergessenwerden](#right-access-forgotten) und unter [Einverständnis, Datenbeibehaltung und Benutzerrollen](#consent-retention-roles).

 <!--This section presents general information on what Privacy management is and the features provided by Adobe Campaign to manage the [Right to Access and Right to be Forgotten](#right-access-forgotten).